MrkTheCoder/Data-Structures-In-CSharp/001Array/README.md

 Then follow these steps:
    1. Make this method ready to add new item into the array. (for now, do not worry about array when it becomes full.)
    2. Write *UnitTest* to make sure it is working properly.
-   3. Add automatically expanding array feature into this method when we are inserting a new item into a full array.
-Expand the array, 50% of its initialed length.
-For instance, If we set array length to 10 at first place, then we should add 5 to it each time the array become full again.
-So it should be 15, 20, 25, ...
+   3. Add capability of automatically expanding the array when we are inserting a new item into a full array.
+We can expand it 50% of its initialed length.
+For instance, If we set array length to 10 at first place, then we should add 5 to it each time it needs to expanding its size.
+So it expands lengths should be 15, 20, 25, ...
    4. Write *UnitTests* against new method feature.
    5. Refactor your code to support **S**ingle **R**esponsibility **P**rinciple (SRP) on this method.
    6. Run all previous *UnitTests* to make sure everything is fine.